QuantumJV/Bank-Management-System/README.md

 Note:
 This project is provided for educational purposes and can be used as a foundation for building more complex banking systems or as a learning resource for Python programming and SQL database management.

-Credits:
+# Credits:
-The code for this project was authored by [QuantumJV] and is available on [[GitHub Repository URL](https://github.com/QuantumJV/Bank-Management-System/tree/main)].
+The code for this project was authored by [QuantumJV] and is available on [[Banking Management System](https://github.com/QuantumJV/Bank-Management-System/tree/main)].
 Special thanks to the author for sharing this valuable resource with the community.

-License:
+# License:
 [Specify the license under which the project is shared, e.g., MIT License, GNU General Public License, etc.]

-Contributions:
+# Contributions:
 Contributions to the project are welcome.
 Feel free to fork the repository, make changes, and submit pull requests for consideration.

-Disclaimer:
+# Disclaimer:
 This project should be used responsibly and ethically.
 Any unauthorized use or modification of the code is discouraged.
 The authors and contributors are not liable for any misuse or damage caused by the project.